Federal Reserve signals end to inflation fight with a sizable half-point rate cut

 The Fed’s attention now is “preserving the health of the labor market and preventing unnecessary damage to the economy from a pretty restrictive (interest rate) stance,” said Rubeela Farooqi, chief U.S. economist at High Frequency Economics.

-AP Business Writers Alex Veiga in Los Angeles, Paul Wiseman in Washington and Stan Choe in New York contributed to this report.
+AP Writers Alex Veiga in Los Angeles, Paul Wiseman and Josh Boak in Washington and Stan Choe in New York contributed to this report.

 Credit: AP